MSFTserver/wunderbot-discord-light/README.md

 * Welcome bot sends Direct Message when new users join,

   (moderator only) Responds to `!welcome <@username>`

+* Timeout bot assigns members the timeout roll for X-minutes where they are restricted from talking

+  (moderator only) Responds to `!timeout <@username> <Mins>`

+* Roll Setter bot allows users to assign themselves rolls

+  Responds to `!addrole <role-name>` - Adds to Role

+  Responds to `!delrole <role-name>` - Deletes from Role

+  Responds to `!roles` - List Available Roles

 * Spam Detection Bot to Prevent Discord Raids and Spammers